VCauthon/Summary-Infrastructure-As-Code/src/docs/1-foundation/chapters/1-infrastructure-as-code.md

 Given that changes are the biggest risk to a production system, continuous change is inevitable, and making changes is the only way to improve a system, it makes sense to optimize your capability to make changes both rapidly and reliably.
 Research from the _Accelerate State of DevOps Report_ backs this up.
 Making changes frequently and reliably is correlated to organization success.

-> The Accelerate State of DevOps report can been seen [here](https://dora.dev/research/2024/dora-report/2024-dora-accelerate-state-of-devops-report.pdf) and the metric specified before in the chapter _Performance levels_.
+> ℹ️ The Accelerate State of DevOps report can been seen [here](https://dora.dev/research/2024/dora-report/2024-dora-accelerate-state-of-devops-report.pdf) and the metric specified before in the chapter _Performance levels_.

 ### Benefits of IaC